 A new shift dialogue box will open which will give you the option to create shifts for the other pattern days should they have different Times, Positions or Sites.

 Please note!
 It is not possible to create shifts with different positions for the same day.

-If you want to assign a pattern to a particular staff member you can do this by clicking on 'Assign Staff'.
-Or alternatively, you can create the pattern as Open Shifts and assign them to staff later.
+If you want to assign a pattern to a particular employee you can do this by clicking on 'Assign People'.
+Or alternatively, you can create the pattern as Open Shifts and assign them to people later.

 The Calendar on the right side will give you an overview of the created shifts which allows you to double check that the pattern has been created as needed.

 It also shows the status of the created Positions and Shifts.
 If you hover over the dates on the calendar it will show you how many shifts have been assigned out of the total and the number of requests and applications.